 June 3, 2013

 Summer should be a fun and enriching time for all Colorado kids, but for many it represents a time when children are at the greatest risk of experiencing hunger, losing access to school meals.
 Hunger Free Colorado and many partners will address child hunger through a statewide summer food program.
-During the summer months, more than 450 sites across the state will provide meals to children between the ages of one and 18 years old at no cost.
+During the summer months, nearly 500 sites across the state will provide meals to children between the ages of one and 18 years old at no cost.